arjadas/Online-Banking-Simulator/README.md

 ```sh
 cd learn-to-bank
 ```
 ## Deployment
-This is the command to deploy all modules from the CLI.
+This is the command to deploy any module from the CLI.
 ```sh
 npm run deploy
 ```